falstro/ghost-text-vim/README.md

 A small server script allowing you to use GVIm with Ghost Text Chrome (or Firefox) extension.
 It's a standalone script, and will launch new instances of GVIm each time.
-It's implemented in TCL because, reasons.
+It's implemented in TCL because, reasons, and requires TCL version at least 8.6.

 The integration from VIm to Chrome is fairly robust, and will update on each change as soon as you get back to normal mode.
 In the other